 - Car ride

 Regular veterinary checkups.

-Even though it seems obvious, but it necessary to make sure that your sheltie completely healthy.
+Even though it seems obvious, but it is necessary to make sure that your sheltie is completely healthy.

 Why do some shelties stay hyper?